DevOps-MBSE/aac-rest-api/docs/source/project_documentation/home_page_index.rst

 using this methodology, so you can see examples in the GitHub repo.

 We have intentionally reduced the number of built-in plugins and transitioned them to separate repositories.
-We want users to have more control over what AaC functionallity they utilize (i.e. opt-in) rather than put a bunch of stuff in the default installation that you may not want or need.
+We want users to have more control over what AaC functionality they utilize (i.e. opt-in) rather than put a bunch of stuff in the default installation that you may not want or need.
 As we evolve AaC, you can look for our extensions in the `DevOps-MBSE GitHub Organization <https://github.com/orgs/DevOps-MBSE/repositories>`_.